rvd2pwipwip/stingray-icons/README.md

      ```

 **Note:**
-- You do not need to manually run the SVG cleanup scripts; they are run automatically by the pre-commit hook when you commit SVGs.
+- You do not need to manually run the SVG cleanup scripts or the export index script; they are run automatically by the pre-commit hook when you commit SVGs.
 - After running the conversion script, check the generated files to ensure they match your expectations.

 ## 🖼️ Using Icons